MicrosoftDocs/customer-voice/fp-docs/distribute-survey.md

 ms.custom:
 ---

-# Distribute a survey to get responses
+# Send a survey to get responses

 [!include[cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

-After your survey is ready, distribute it to your respondents and collect their feedback.
-You can distribute your survey in the following ways:
+After your survey is ready, send it to your respondents and collect their feedback.
+You can send your survey in the following ways:

-- **Email**: Send the survey link in an email.
+- **Email**: Send the survey link by using the built-in email capability.

 - **Microsoft Flow**: Configure a business trigger by using [Microsoft Flow](https://flow.microsoft.com/) to send the email.